PowerShell/Whitepapers/JustEnoughAdministration.md

 After the xJEA resource has been copied to the local computer, the second step is to create the JEA toolkits and endpoints.
 Both are defined in declarative language by using a DSC configuration.
 To make it easy for testing, an example configuration script is included with the download for the toolkit.
 The critical components of the configuration script are the helper functions, the JEAToolKit resource, and the JEAEndPoint resource.

-The basic sections of a DSC configuration for JEA include:
+The basic sections of a DSC configuration for JEA include a JEAToolkit and JEAEndPoint.

 JEAToolkit
 ----------